eniora/InstantID-Unlocked/README.md

 And many many more improvements such as a Standalone Image Upscaler with GFPGAN option.

-I tried the most popular forgeui and comfyui implementations including the popular cubiq/ComfyUI_InstantID and it's really bad compared to my gradio fork of InstantID. cubiq/ComfyUI_InstantID (which was the best from the comfy implementations I tried) tends to screw up the faces and similarity sometimes no matter what options and workflows I tried, and the multi ID feature doesn't work well anyway and is overly complicated (even the author admits this).
-Try this and judge for yourself.
-I agree that comfyui instantid is faster but the quality isn't so good really.
-The good thing about cubiq/ComfyUI_InstantID is the stylization with "IP-Adapter plus VIT", I've been trying to make it work with this fork but I always failed, guess I am not skilled enough for this. :>
+I tried the most popular ForgeUI and ComfyUI implementations including the popular cubiq/ComfyUI_InstantID and InstantID Unlocked is at least on par with them if not better. cubiq/ComfyUI_InstantID (which was the best from the comfy implementations I tried) tends to screw up the faces and similarity a bit sometimes no matter what options and workflows I tried, and the multi ID feature doesn't work well anyway and is overly complicated (even the author admits this).
+Try this fork and judge for yourself.

 ## How to use and run: